Sieciechu/orderapp/src/README.md

 4. Each order has obligatory fields:

     a.
-ClientId - alphanumeric, without spaces, not longer than 6 chars,
+CustomerId - alphanumeric, without spaces, not longer than 6 chars,

     b.
 RequestId - long integer